Aiden-ytarame/AttributeNetworkWrapper/README.md

 # AttributeNetworkWrapper

 This is a Fody weaver addin, which runs on build to modify the IL of the project.

+A lot of this took inspiration from Mirror, the networking library for unity.

 ## Use